ShadowGrendo/foundry-shadowrun6e/devlog.md

 Let's calc on update data, we can create one function that does the updates.
 Might eventually move to a web worker

+so, there is the actor data and the entity. where is that extra duplciate of data coming from and what can I do about it?